-- When not in use, kit components should be refrigerated.
+- 1. When not in use, kit components should be refrigerated.
 All reagents should be warmed to room temperature before use. - 2.
-Microtiter plates should be allowed to come to room temperature before opening the foil bags.
+Microtiter plates should be allowed to come to room temperature before opening the foil bag.
 Once the desired number of strips has been removed, immediately reseal the bag and store at 2 to 8°C to maintain plate integrity.

-- Samples should be frozen if not analyzed shortly after collection.
+- 3. Samples should be frozen if not analyzed shortly after collection.
 Avoid multiple freeze-thaw cycles of frozen samples.
 Thaw completely and mix well prior to analysis. - 4.
-If particulate matter is present, centrifuge or filter prior to analysis. - 5.
-All standards, controls and samples should be run in duplicate. - Samples containing CREB [pS133] protein extracted from cells should be diluted with Standard Diluent Buffer at least 1:10.
+If large amounts of particulate matter are present, centrifuge or filter prior to analysis. - 5.
+It is recommended that all standards, controls and samples be run in duplicate. - 6.
+Extracted cell lysate samples containing CREB protein should be diluted with Standard Diluent Buffer at least 1:10.
 This dilution is necessary to reduce the matrix effect of the Cell Extraction Buffer. - When pipetting reagents, maintain a consistent order of addition from well-to-well.
 This ensures equal incubation times for all wells. - 8.
-Cover or cap all reagents when not in use. - Do not mix or interchange different reagent lots from various kit lots. - 10.
+Cover or cap all reagents when not in use. - 9.
+Do not mix or interchange different reagent lots from various kit lots. - 10.
 Do not use reagents after the kit expiration date. - 11.
-Read absorbances within 2 hours of assay completion. - In-house controls should be run with every assay.
+Read absorbances within 2 hours of assay completion. - 12.
+In-house controls should be run with every assay.
 If control values fall outside pre-established ranges, the accuracy of the assay is suspect. - 13.
 All residual wash liquid must be drained from the wells by efficient aspiration or by decantation followed by tapping the plate forcefully on absorbent paper.
-Never insert absorbent paper directly into the wells. - Because Stabilized Chromogen is light sensitive, avoid prolonged exposure to light.
+Never insert absorbent paper directly into the wells. - 14.
+Because Stabilized Chromogen is light sensitive, avoid prolonged exposure to light.
 Also avoid contact between Stabilized Chromogen and metal, or color may develop.